alshedivat/al-folio/_posts/2024-02-14-the-arts-i-love.md

 ---

+> Punching down requires you to consider yourself superior to another group.
+Dave Chappelle doesn't consider himself better than me in any way.
+He isn't punching up or punching down He's punching lines.
+That's his job and he's a master of his craft.
+> —Daphne Dorman

+---

 > My request of reviewers is to try to imagine the darkness before the spark.
 > —Michael J. Black, *Novelty in Science: A guide for reviewers*